Kordam/SimpleDartAPI/README.md

 ```

 The first parameter is the data sent back from the API.
 You can use any type of data (String, List, Map, int, etc...), the Response class will transform it to *JSON* to make it more easily usable for the client part.
-The second parameter is optional and correspond to the status code sent by the API.
+The second parameter is optional and corresponds to the status code sent by the API.
 By default it is set to 200.